ipfs-inactive/blog/content/post/072-js-ipfs-0.39.md

 # ⁉️ Do you have questions?

-The best place to ask your questions about IPFS, how it works and what you can do with it is at [discuss.ipfs.io](http://discuss.ipfs.io).
-We are also available at the `#ipfs` channel on Freenode.
+The best place to ask your questions about IPFS, how it works and what you can do with it is at [discuss.ipfs.io](https://discuss.ipfs.io).
+We are also available at the `#ipfs` channel on Freenode and [Matrix](https://matrix.to/#/#ipfs:matrix.org)